monimoni12/MSL/README.md

 ### Application user interface
 - text-based user interface
-- results of queries may also be text-based table format
+- results of queries are in text-based table format

 </br>